Roy Keane: Sunderland

 The beginning of the 2008–09 season would prove to be tumultuous.
 In September 2008 Keane became embroiled in a row with FIFA Vice-President Jack Warner over the withdrawal of Dwight Yorke from the Trinidad and Tobago national team.
 Warner accused Keane of being disrespectful towards small countries.
 Keane responded by calling Warner "a clown" and insisted that Yorke was retired from international football.
 That same month Keane experienced "one of the worst and longest nights" of his career when Sunderland had to come from 2–0 down at home in a League Cup tie against Northampton Town.
 The game ended 2–2, with Sunderland progressing narrowly on penalties.

-Despite some positive performances, including the historic 2–1 home victory against local rivals Newcastle United on 25 October (the first time the club had accomplished this in 28 years), as well as good showings by recent signings like Djibril Cissé and Anton Ferdinand, the team's general form, remained inconsistent.
+Despite some positive performances, including the historic 2–1 home victory against local rivals Newcastle United on 25 October (the first time the club had accomplished this in 28 years), as well as good showings by recent signings like Djibril Cissé and Anton Ferdinand, the team's general form remained inconsistent.
 By the end of November, Sunderland was 18th in the Premier League, having lost five of their six previous games.
 Keane stood down as manager on 4 December after bringing doubt on his future with comments made in the wake of the 4–1 home defeat by Bolton Wanderers the previous weekend.
 Keane's harsh management style was not appreciated by the Sunderland players, who were reported to have celebrated when they heard he had resigned.

-In an interview with The Irish Times on 21 February 2009, Keane cited differences with Sunderland 30% shareholder Ellis Short and strains with club chairman Niall Quinn as the factors in his decision to resign as Sunderland manager.
+In an interview with The Irish Times on 21 February 2009, Keane cited differences with Sunderland's 30% shareholder Ellis Short and strains with club chairman Niall Quinn as the factors in his decision to resign as Sunderland manager.

+Keane was linked with a return to the club in 2022 following the sacking of Lee Johnson, but turned down the offer after over a week of negotiations.